gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 a description of audio delta pulse code modulation in _The Data Compression Book_ (Nelson, 1991, p.
 346).
 Delta pulse coding is a well-known technique that was used in the audio industry as early as the 1950’s (Chaplin, 1952).
-While the Constant Predictor Model predictor is not especially powerful, it is easy to implement and offers excellent run-time performance.
+While the Constant Model predictor is not especially powerful, it is easy to implement and offers excellent run-time performance.

-The Constant Predictor makes a critical assumption about the data.
+The Constant Model predictor makes a critical assumption about the data.
 It assumes that the values of two points closely located in space will tend to be similar.
 In other words, it assumes that the _values_ of elements that are closely located spatially (i.e. in terms of grid coordinates) will also be close together numerically.